Bridgestone: Bridgestone e-Reporter

 Now in its fifth year, Bridgestone e-reporter continues to provide up-and-coming writers with first hand experience, interviewing GP2 drivers and issuing race reports from a European GP2 race weekend.

 The 2008 competition was officially launched on 1 February 2008 with the deadline for entries at 12.00 GMT on 31 March 2008.
-As of 2009, Bridgestone has not held further editions of the eReporter competition.
+As of 2009, Bridgestone has not held further editions of the e-Reporter competition.
 However it may return in a different form in the future.

 Bridgestone was the sole tire supplier for the GP2 series, an open-wheeled racing championship that is widely regarded as the feeder series for Formula One.

 Controversies

+After Bridgestone purchased Firestone in 1988, cost cutting measures led to tread separations in tires manufactured in Firestone plants in the 1990s.

-In 2008, Bridgestone ran an advert during the Super Bowl XLII showing a car-driver avoiding several hazards while driving at night, including threatening to run down Richard Simmons, who was embodying a homophobic sissy stereotype, with Ad Age's critic Bob Garfield describing the advert as "grounded in homophobia".
+In 2008, Bridgestone ran an advert during the Super Bowl XLII showing a car driver avoiding several hazards while driving at night, including threatening to run down Richard Simmons, who was embodying a homophobic sissy stereotype, with Ad Age's critic Bob Garfield describing the advert as "grounded in homophobia".

+In September 2011, Bridgestone pleaded guilty to bribing Latin American officials and bid rigging, and agreed to pay a $28 million fine to resolve criminal charges.

 In February 2014 Bridgestone agreed to a $425 million fine imposed by the United States Department of Justice for price fixing and bid rigging in the automotive parts industry.
 The company said it regretted the actions that led to the plea deal and said it would take disciplinary action against certain employees.
+One executive and two other former executives were indicted for conspiracy.

-In February of 2022, shortly after outsourcing the majority of its IT employees, Bridgestone Americas was hacked.
+In February 2022, shortly after outsourcing the majority of its IT employees, Bridgestone Americas was hacked.
 This resulted in the theft of company data, manufacturing plants in North and South America to be closed, and production to be halted.